Oarhe O's 2003 Infiniti G35

 - Axxess ASWC adapter for the steering wheel audio controls

-First, I removed the trim pieces under steering wheel and under passenger dashboard.
-Then removed clock trim and the trim below shift knob, after removing shift knob.
-If it's a 5-speed AT, put the car in neutral, remove lower portion of shift knob and pull retaining pin out.
-If it’s a 6-speed MT, unscrew shift knob from shift boot.
+First, I removed the trim pieces under the steering wheel and under the passenger-side dashboard.
+Then I removed the clock trim and the trim below the shift knob, after removing the shift knob.
+If it's a 5-speed AT, put the car in neutral, remove the lower portion of the shift knob and remove the retaining pin.
+If it’s a 6-speed MT, unscrew the shift knob from the shifter boot.

 After I got the trim pieces out of my way, I installed my double-din head unit and the A/C controller board in my new trim piece.
 Then I had to remove my navigation unit from my old center console trim piece and install it on my new trim piece.
 Once it was installed, I set every everything in place and connected all available harnesses.